 The curated resources below, then, simply provide an overview of these topics.
-Some of the links will lead you to books that have extensive explanations, tools, and examples for quick study.
+Some of the links will lead you to books that have extensive explanations, tools, and examples that would be useful references.
 It’s likely that just a few will resonate with you given the kinds of projects you encounter and the work context of the people you hope to support.

 // Self-directed learning

-> Approaches whereby learning goals and activities are determined by the learner > Most useful when you have a number of seasoned professionals and experts as well as individuals who have very specific goals
+> Approaches in which learning goals and activities are determined by the learner > Most useful when you have a number of seasoned professionals and experts, or you have individuals who have very specific goals in a broad topic

 By definition, L&D doesn’t own self-directed learning, but it’s clear that many modern organizations – and modern learners – count on self-directed learning for ongoing development.
 If an organization relies on self-directed learning as a core strategy, it may be appropriate for learning professionals to scaffold that, to teach metacognitive and self-directed learning skills if needed, and to individually assist learners in planning their long-term development.
 L&D professionals in these contexts should also work actively to nurture the environment and minimize any barriers so that people are able to engage in learning activities as needed.

 Personal knowledge mastery (n.d.).
 By Harold Jarche – Harold Jarche has been writing and teaching about personal learning networks for decades, and his blog posts and white papers summarize his thinking.
 The Seek > Sense > Share framework for understanding how learning occurs in personal networks is quite useful.